Nonprofit-Open-Data-Collective/open-1023-ez-dataset/Data/README.md

 dataset                            |   contains
 -----------------------------------|------------------
+NONPROFITS-2014-2018.rds           | All org-level data for nonprofits
-NONPROFIT-ADDRESSES-2014-2018.rds  | Addresses of Nonprofit Firms for Geocoding NONPROFITS-2014-2018.rds           | All org-level data for nonprofits PEOPLE-2014-2018.rds               | Key employees and board members separated out read for geocoding
+NONPROFIT-ADDRESSES-2014-2018.rds  | Addresses of nonprofit firms for geocoding
+PEOPLE-2014-2018.rds               | Key employees and board members separated out ready for geocoding